danOrzc/AssetGallery/README.txt

 To use the tool:

-Option 1.- Using Maya's modules to recognize scripts location
-	Drag "dragToMaya.py" folder to Maya's viewport.
+Using Maya's modules to recognize scripts location Drag "dragToMaya.py" folder to Maya's viewport.
 When prompted, please restart Maya
 When opening Maya again, the tool will be available to import.

+Import the tool by running this command:

+import ObjectSpawnWindow as OSW reload(OSW)
+OSW.createWindow()

 To delete the tool: